onlydustxyz/protostar-vscode-test-adapter/README.md

 You should now see a second VS Code window, the Extension Development Host.
 Open a folder in this window and click the "Test" icon in the Activity bar.
-Now you should see the your test suite in the side panel:
+Now you should see your test suite in the side panel:

 ![test view](img/tests-view.png)

 ## 🌡️ Testing

 Unit tests are using `jest` framework.
-In order to run the tests, simply run the following command:
+To run the tests, simply run the following command:
 ```
 yarn test
 ```